rusic/documentation/themes/file-structure.md

 `layouts/subdomain.html`

 This is your main template file, it will be where your header and footer will go.
-All your other Liquid files will be rendered between your header and footer using the `{{ content_for_layout }}` Liquid helper.
+All your other Liquid files will be rendered between your header and footer using the `content_for_layout` Liquid helper.
 It's a good place to start when building out your theme.

 `ideas/*.html.liquid`